shini4i/argo-watcher/docs/operations/observability.md

 A ready-made Grafana dashboard lives in the repository at [`monitoring/grafana/dashboards/argo-watcher.json`](https://github.com/shini4i/argo-watcher/blob/main/monitoring/grafana/dashboards/argo-watcher.json).
-It has an **Overview** row that illustrates every exposed metric in aggregate (availability, in-progress tasks, deployment counts, failing apps) and a **Per-Application Breakdown** row driven by an `Application` template variable, so you can select one app (or several) and see its deployment counts, failures, end-to-end deployment duration, and the refresh / write-back / lock-wait latency
+It has an **Overview** row that illustrates the core metrics in aggregate (availability, in-progress tasks, deployment counts, failing apps) — the opt-in `gitops_batch_size` metric has no panel yet — and a **Per-Application Breakdown** row driven by an `Application` template variable, so you can select one app (or several) and see its deployment counts, failures, end-to-end deployment duration, and the refresh / write-back / lock-wait latency